dolphindb/vscode-extension/README.md

 - If there is currently selected code, the selected code will be sent to DolphinDB Server for execution
 - If there is no currently selected code, the line where the current cursor is will be sent to DolphinDB Server for execution

-After executing the code, extension will automatically open the page (http://localhost:8321/) in the browser and display the execution result
+The `Dolphindb Data Browser` page (URL may be http://localhost:8321/) will be automatically opened in the browser after executing the code

+If the final statement executed returns a table, vector or matrix, the result will be displayed in the form of a table in the `Dolphindb Data Browser` page.

 There will also be text-based output in the Terminal below the VSCode editor

 If you get a connection error (eg: `ws://xxx` errored), make sure that: